-LEGAL NOTICE: This content is not medical advice and does not substitute ongoing treatment with a physician.
+LEGAL NOTICE: This content is not wellness advice and does not substitute ongoing treatment with a physician.

 You’re a newbie to CBD vaporizer pens.
 Maybe you just bought one or you’re thinking about it, but you’re unsure.
 And that’s okay because there are A LOT of options.

 There’s more to it than knowing what your options are.
 Each comes with a different operation method.
 And it would be great to learn about the ins and outs of each before you buy, right?